 Inform your doctor and pharmacist if you are taking any of these medicines:

-- medicine to treat fungal infection e.g. ketoconazole, itraconazole
+- medicines to treat fungal infection e.g. ketoconazole, itraconazole

-- colchicine (medicine for gout (abnormal metabolism of uric acid))
+- colchicine (medicine for gout or high uric acid level in the blood)

 - repaglinide (medicine for diabetes)